GTretiakov/Project1/README.md

 ## Features
 -	Navigation bar that becomes collapsible on devices with smaller screen.
--	“Carousel” gallery that switches pictures automatically but also has manual controls.
+-	“Carousel” gallery that switches pictures automatically and also has manual controls.
 -	Footer with ikons linked to social media pages.
 -	Video background repeated on all pages.

 ## Features Left to Implement
--	Contact form is not working at the moment.
+-	Contact form is not linked to anything at the moment, so messages won’t be sent.
 -	Decreasing resolution of video and images may help webpage to load faster.

 ## Technologies Used